MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/08-enable-ssl.md

 ![Screenshot of the valid SSL/TLS certificate](../media/08-ratings-web-cert.png)

-In this exercise, we deployed cert-manager, configured it to issue Let's Encrypt certificates automatically.
-We then configured the ingress we created earlier to serve encrypted SSL/TLS traffic through the generated certificates.
+In this exercise, you deployed cert-manager, configured it to issue Let's Encrypt certificates automatically.
+You then configured the ingress you created earlier to serve encrypted SSL/TLS traffic through the generated certificates.